 - #2: You have earned a 4-year degree from an accredited institution, but do not meet all admission requirements.
 In this case, you may receive a conditional acceptance pending successful completion (minimum GPA of 3.0 or higher) of pre-requisite course(s) prior to starting the program.

 The minimum G.P.A. for admission is 3.0 (or B) based on the last two years of the B.A. (presuming these include predominantly upper-level courses) and the minimum grades of four of the upper-level prerequisite courses* in psychology must be 3.7 (A-). *See below.

 COURSE PRE-REQUISITE REQUIREMENTS:

-Applicants with a non-Psychology degree who demonstrate high academic competence and a serious commitment to pursue counselling as a profession require courses in the following undergraduate psychology areas:
+All applicants are expected to demonstrate high academic competence and a serious commitment to pursue counselling as a profession, and must complete courses in the following undergraduate psychology areas:

 - Introduction to Psychology

 - Developmental Psychology